Mihm Family: River Rulers

 “I ran a straight business and always kept my word,” said Walter about his success.
 “I didn’t play politics — I had to get things done.
 My goal always was to be able to say we ran the best marine business going, and I think we did.”

-On the civic side, Walter was a strong borough advocate.
-He was chief of the MB Fire Company in 1961 and was very generous to the company in donations in his time.
+On the civic side, Walter was a particularly strong borough advocate and a friend and mentor to many town youths.
+A longtime member and chief of the fire company in 1961, Walter was very generous in both his financial and personal contributions to borough firefighters.
 For over 25 years he also cooked, served and paid for the fire company’s annual dinner in December.
 Walter died in March 2013.